Any guitar lover out there knows that valve/tube amps are made to be cranked.

 However, we all know very well that our neighbors, our sound guys, even our pets will not appreciate this.

-If you have this issue, this is where an amp attenuator will be of great use to you.
+If you have this issue, this is where a guitar amp attenuator will be of great use to you.

 So fasten up your seat-belts, get those amp bulbs warmed up, and let us begin discussing amp attenuator pedals.

 What is an Attenuator Pedal for a Guitar Amp?

 An amp attenuator is a device that allows you to drive your amp harder without getting that insane amount of volume that would naturally come when cranking your amp up.
 This allows you to have total control over your volume without losing the best possible tone out of your amp and its tubes.

 What is an Amp Attenuator Pedal for a Guitar?